Home.

 The Courdins of Val Pellice

 Etienne and Catherine Courdin with their four surviving children departed from Villar Pellice and sailed to Uruguay.
-Their final destination was a Waldensian agricultural colony in the frontier west of Montevideo.
+Their destination was a Waldensian agricultural colony in the frontier west of Montevideo.

 Conditions in Uruguay become intolerable